Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 Also Read: Best Bars & Clubs in Johnson City: A Nightlife Guide 🕺

-Fossils that have been discovered at this site date back to over 5 million years ago and include animals such as saber-tooth cat, alligator, rhinoceros, mastodon, and many other plants and animals.
+Fossils that have been discovered at this site date back to over 5 million years ago and includes animals such as saber-tooth cats, alligators, rhinoceros, mastodons, and many other plants and animals.

 The Gray Fossil site is also home to the Hands On!
 Discovery Center — a non-profit science center offering interactive programs and experiences for all ages.